najlae01/crud_framework/README.md

 # CRUD Framework

+Leave a star if you find it useful please :)

 ## How to run the project

 To run the project, you need the following tools on your local machine: Web Server (e.g., Apache), PHP (Interpreter).